 We go for a walk around the town.
-We see stairs and we go up.
-We pass the parish church dedicated to Our Lady of Carmel.
+After finding out the stairs we go up.
+Then we pass the parish church dedicated to Our Lady of Carmel.
 From someone’s report I know that there is a “house with a tree on the roof” somewhere.
 We look for him, but we do not know which way to go.

 We come to the highest situated parts of Nerežišće by accident.
 At the top there are such views: